-Jason Wilson is the Vice President of Student Academic Services at Mott Community College.
+Jason Wilson is the Vice President of Student Academic Success at Mott Community College.

 In this role he serves as the Chief Academic Officer of the College, working with all faculty and academic leadership in providing an outstanding teaching and learning environment for students.
 This includes curriculum in Business, Fine Arts and Social Sciences, Health Sciences, Humanities, Science and Mathematics, and Technology.
 One of the important roles he serves is as the College's liaison to its accrediting body, the Higher Learning Commission.
 He also is responsible for Career and Technical Education, Professional Development and Experiential Learning, and Library Services.

 He also provides leadership, vision and guidance for key student services departments including Admissions, Athletics, Counseling and Student Development, Placement Testing, Records & Registration, Student Life, Financial Aid and the Student Success Center including Disability Services, Special POPS, Peer Tutoring, TRiO and Upward Bound.

 Over the course of his career, Jason has served as Associate Vice Chancellor of Student Engagement and Success, Dean of Student Services, Counseling Internship Supervisor, Counseling Department Chair, chaired a Diversity & Inclusion committee.
 He has also taught health professions courses and orientation courses.
 Jason possesses a Master of Arts in Counseling from Prairie View A & M University (TX) and a Bachelor of Arts in Political Science from Tougaloo College (MS).
 He is currently working on a Doctor of Education in Higher Education and Adult Learning from Walden University.